-Use Boundaries in a map
+Use Boundaries v4 on a map

 Mapbox Boundaries can be added to maps and used to create visualizations in any Mapbox GL-supported product, including Mapbox Studio, Mapbox GL JS, and the Maps SDKs for iOS and Android.
 The following examples use Mapbox GL JS.